kwstantinos-papadamou/disturbed-youtube-for-kids-classifier/README.md

 6. Numpy 1.14.0
 7. Google API Client 1.7.4

-## Requirements Installation
+#### Requirements Installation
-Install required libraries using the following:
+You can install all the required packages using the following commands:
 ```
 pip install --user -U tensorflow==1.13.1
 pip install --user -U keras==2.2.4